ostinelli/syn/README.md

 [![Build Status](https://travis-ci.org/ostinelli/syn.svg?branch=master)](https://travis-ci.org/ostinelli/syn)

+> THIS IS AN EXPERIMENTAL BRANCH WHICH ADDS SUPPORT FOR PROCESS GROUPS.
+THIS IS NOT PROPERLY TESTED, DO NOT USE OTHER THAN FOR FEEDBACK.
+>
+> CONFLICT RESOLUTION FOR PG IS NOT YET IMPLEMENTED.

 # Syn
-**Syn** (short for _synonym_) is a global process registry for Erlang.
+**Syn** (short for _synonym_) is a global Process Registry and Process Group manager for Erlang.

 ## Introduction
 Syn is a process registry that has the following features:

- * Global (i.e. a process is uniquely identified with a Key across all the nodes of a cluster).
+ * Global process registry (i.e. a process is uniquely identified with a Key across all the nodes of a cluster).
+ * Global Process Group manager (i.e. a PG is uniquely identified with a Name across all the nodes of a cluster).
+ * Publish a message to all members of a Process Group (PubSub mechanism).
- * Any term can be used as Key.
+ * Any term can be used as Key and Name.
  * Fast writes.
  * Automatically handles conflict resolution (such as net splits).
  * Configurable callbacks.
- * Processes are automatically monitored and removed from the registry if they die.
+ * Processes are automatically monitored and removed from the registry and Process Group if they die.

 ## Notes